CM20314-group20/CM20314-cf-shopping-app/README.md

 When creating a new screen, create it in /src/screens.
 If you find you are reusing a component a lot, place it in /src/components in a new <component-name>.js file and import it where you need.

 ## Remember
 1. To create a new branch and name it appropriately with the Jira Issue Key
 2. Commit with the Jira Issue Key in the commit message, with an appropriate message
+3. Refer to **https://experimental-systems-group20.atlassian.net/wiki/spaces/EP/pages/17334274/Using+Git+and+BitBucket?atlOrigin=eyJpIjoiMDA5MDg1MWEwNTYwNDU4MWFmNWZlNjg4ZWFhODEzYmIiLCJwIjoiaiJ9** for branches and commits

 ## Project Documents
 - React Native Wind for CSS, the documentation can be found at https://reactnativewind.com/docs/intro
 - React Native SVG Charts for charting and infographics, the documentation can be found at https://github.com/JesperLekland/react-native-svg-charts